TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/exrconnchkbtwnmseegwmfaileddiag.md

     cloudEnvironments="public"
  />

-# Microsoft Azure has identified an issue regarding the MSEE (Microsoft Enterprise Edge router).<br>
+# Microsoft Azure has identified an issue regarding the MSEE (Microsoft Enterprise Edge router)
 An MSEE is the Microsoft Datacenter side of the network connection, which connects to the Gateway Manager.
 A connectivity check between the MSEE and the Gateway Manager has failed, which results in a lack of network connectivity.

 ## **Recommended steps**